Metrics & Performance

-The pattern where VC fund returns initially show negative performance before turning positive as portfolio companies mature.
+The pattern where venture fund returns initially show negative performance due to management fees and unrealized investments, before turning positive as portfolio companies mature and exit.

 In Practice